Aircloak/aircloak/air/priv/static/docs/ops/configuration.md

 in the URL.
 For the Diffix Explorer integration to work properly, you will also need to configure the [`site.endpoint_public_url`](#web-site-configuration) setting.

+In the admin control panel you can choose which tables Diffix Explorer should analyze – by default none are.

+Only tables meeting the following criteria can be analyzed:
+- the table must contain a `user-id` column
+- the table must have a least one column besides the `user-id` column that is selectable (i.e. not marked as unselectable)
+- the table must have a least one column besides the `user-id` column that is not classified or defined as isolating.

+Some of Diffix Explorer's behaviors can only be configured through the use of environment variables.
+For example, in order to limit the number of parallel queries issued, you can use the `Explorer__MaxConcurrentQueries` environment variable.

+A full overview of the configuration variables can be found in the [project documentation](https://github.com/diffix/explorer/#configuration).

 ## Insights Cloak configuration

 The Insights Cloak configuration is used to provide the following information: